Manolo Villaverde: Career

+Villaverde had a reoccurring role on season 4 of the crime drama Wiseguy as airline executive Rafael Santana, the father of the show's main character, Michael Santana.
+He also played Abuelo on the Nickelodeon children's show Gullah Gullah Island.

 Awards

-Manolo Villaverde became an Emmy Award winner due to his performance in Que Pasa, U.S.A.? at the 1978 Second Annual regional Emmy Awards.
+Manolo Villaverde won an Emmy Award for his performance in Que Pasa, U.S.A.? at the 1978 Second Annual regional Emmy Awards.
 Manolo Villaverde was one of the cast member winners, as well as Ana Margarita Martinez-Casado, and Luis Oquendo.